KimVanRenterghem/CSharp.Pipe/README.md

         .Pipe(Add(2))
         .Pipe(Save(id));
 ```
-More examples in the tests
+With the pipe it reads more natural.
+More examples are in the tests

 ## Install
 ```